A$AP Rocky Talks About Having An Orgy At 13-Years-Old & Claims He’s A ‘Sex Addict’

 The “Wild For The Night” rapper revealed that his obsession with sex likely started before his teenage years and insists that he is still capable of having a monogamous relationship despite admitting that he’s a sex addict.

 “Yes, of course.
 I’m not gonna fabricate – you win some, you lose some.
 If I won, I’m gonna say I won, if I lost I’m gonna say I lost.
 That’s life, you feel me?
 I was always a sex addict… Probably [started] at junior high.
-I was horny,” Rocky stated.
+I was horny,” A$AP stated.

-It’s not clear if A$AP has been professionally diagnosed as an addict but Martinez did mention that there is a difference between feeling horny and being an addict.
+It’s not clear if A$AP has been professionally diagnosed as an addict, but Martinez did mention that there is a difference between feeling horny and being an addict.

 “I’ve been a sex addict for some time… These are things that people like to stay away from, that they don’t like to admit.”